supervision-systems-development/graph-models/README.md

   Removes a tuple from a list of tuples.

-  activateCookie : Int TupleList -> TupleList
+  activateIndicator : Int IndicatorList -> IndicatorList .

-  Activates a cookies, creates a tuple representing that cookie node ID and adds it to the existing list.
+  <ul><li>Given an id and the list of indicators, activates an indicator and updates the list.
+If the indicator was already active, it remains active.</li></ul>

   isCookieActive : Int TupleList -> Bool